Knockholt: History

 The area of the parish is virtually unchanged since first drawn in the late medieval period.
 When it temporarily merged into Orpington (in 1934) and fell under Bromley Rural District, it was 1701 acres, 18 more than in 1848.

 The Ivy Farm Communications Centre at Knockholt Pound was the Radio Intercept Station for the non-Morse radio traffic, known as Fish, decoded by Bletchley Park during World War II.
 The importance of the station is noted in Paul Gannon's book.

 There are two parts to the village, Knockholt, near the church and school and The Pound, near the Three Horseshoes pub, The Harrow pub, the village shop and garage.

 St Katharine's Church, a Grade II*-listed building, is the Anglican parish church.
 Near Knockholt Pound is the London Road Evangelical Church, built in the late 19th century as a Methodist chapel.
 Its registration on behalf of the denomination was cancelled in July 1967, and in August 1968 it was re-registered for Evangelical use.
 Opposite the parish church is St Katharine's Church of England Primary School.

 Transport

 Rail

-The nearest National Rail station is Knockholt, though it is located 2 mi away from the village in Chelsfield in the London Borough of Bromley.
+The nearest National Rail station is Knockholt, though it is located 2 mi away from the village, just over the London boundary and approximately halfway between Chelsfield and Halstead.